 Applications from Serving Police Officers within Canada

-- Be currently employed as a police officer, or be previously employed as a police officer within the past three years.
+- Be currently employed as a police officer, or have been previously employed as a police officer within the past three years, and

-Login to our online application process and submit a detailed resume and cover letter for the position of Experienced Police Officer to the Recruiting Section.
+Login to our online application system and submit a detailed resume and cover letter for the position of Experienced Police Officer to the Recruiting Section.
+If your application is deemed competitive, you will then complete the following steps:

 - Application Form and Integrity and Lifestyle Questionnaire